puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 ## Facter

->Get your facts first, then distort them as you please.

-> -Mark Twain

 You already encountered the `facter` tool when we asked you to run `facter ipaddress` in the setup section of this Quest Guide.
 We briefly discussed the tool's role in a Puppet run: the Puppet agent runs `facter` to get a list